 Having done the obligatory research and now satisfied that DAME’s products were safely sterilised and organically made, it was time to trial them.

 I began by unpacking DAME’s D tampon applicator – which comes in beautiful (and sustainable) packaging.
-Presented within a small bathroom tin, the applicator comes with its own little storage pouch (to avoid it rolling about in the bottom of your bag along with that tired banana), and a selection of 6 of DAME’s organic tampons.
+Presented within a small bathroom tin, the applicator comes with its own little storage pouch (to avoid it rolling about in the bottom of your handbag along with a tired banana) and a selection of 6 of DAME’s organic tampons.

 Whilst traditional applicator tampons come with the tampon ‘pre-loaded’, the D requires you insert a new tampon each time you use it.
 Popping the tampon inside is easy and you’ll notice that there’s a small ‘string lock hole’ to secure the tampon string through.
-This just stops it snagging or catching when you push the plunger in.
+This just stops it snagging or catching when you remove the plunger.